Thaddeus E. Ray

 How have the arts, entertainment or media been involved in your career since gradating?

-After graduation I have remained focused on how I could use the academic skills I obtained in the Arts, Entertainment, Media Management department in an entrepreneurial setting.
+After graduation I have remained focused on how I could use the academic skills I obtained in the Business and Entrepreneurship department in an entrepreneurial setting.
 Columbia gave me the know-how to survive in the self-employed world of the arts.
 When I left Columbia all I could think about was how I could build my own business and involve others who could help the business grow to help people in the entertainment industry.

-How did Columbia and AEMM prepare you for your career path?
+How did Columbia and the Business and Entrepreneurship program prepare you for your career path?

 Have you crossed paths with any other Columbia alumni?